Hello there!

 Plagued by an ever-growing itch to pursue entrepreneurship and start my own business, I left the Google Classroom team (and Google in general) to start Tamara Olson Designs.
 In addition to working on a variety of UX consulting projects, I dusted off my coding skills and returned to front-end development, building custom themes for design agencies.
 When larger projects started coming my way, I began assembling small, interdisciplinary creative teams to meet each particular project’s goals.

-2017-present: Studio Simpatico
+2017-now: Studio Simpatico

 After three years of serving a wide variety of clients, I decided it was time to expand; I rebranded the company away from Tamara Olson Designs and into what is now Studio Simpatico, and welcomed Simpatico’s first employee who helped co-found a new vision.
+Six years later, the studio has evolved into a talented team of ten designers, project managers, and developers.
+We love helping our clients design products, create representative visual identities, and build custom WordPress projects.
+There’s so much more I could write about Simpatico, but if you want to learn more, it’s better to just check out our site.